dedelala/disco/README.md

 ## about

 DISCO is a system for controlling home lighting.
-At the core is a text protocol that can talk to multiple backends (Phillips Hue and LIFX LAN at this stage).
+It's a text protocol that can talk to multiple backends (Phillips Hue and LIFX LAN at this stage).

-At the front is a command line tool (`disco`) and a web server (`discod`).
+A command line tool (`disco`) and a web server (`discod`) lie within.

 Both `disco` and `discod` are configured by a single yaml file (`disco.yml`).